Coming Sunday May 22th & Saturday June 18th @ 9:00AM & 2:00PM (Doors will open 30 minutes prior)

 So here is the deal.

-That includes, State & County fees, range fees, targets, training fee and qualification with one handgun (10.00 for each additional handgun).
+Remember this includes, State & County fees, range fees, targets, training fee and qualification.

 The only other cost you will incur is ammunition.
 If you are a decent shot, the course of fire is 35 rounds.